 The best part?
 If I decide that Metra is a better option for the return trip, I can cancel my Amtrak ticket and get a full refund.

 The correct fare depends on your travel style and needs.
 If you’re looking for affordability and have firm plans, Sale or Value Fares are your best bet.
-But if you need flexibility and the freedom to make changes, Flex Fares provide the most options.
+However, if you require flexibility and the freedom to make changes, Flex Fares offer the most options.

 Ultimately, understanding the differences in fare types will help you make the best decision for your trip.
 Amtrak offers something for everyone, whether on a budget or needing flexibility.